Spiral (publisher): Other activities

 In 1984, the group were represented by Bub Bridger at the inaugural International Feminist Book Fair in London.
 The group was subsequently able to attend the second such fair in Oslo in 1986, with attendees including McPherson, Arapera Blank, Irihapeti Ramsden, Sturm, Patricia Grace, Stephanie Baxter and Marian Evans.
 Ramsden and Evans attended the third fair in Barcelona in 1990.

 From 1997 to 2009, the group ran a video project called Getting Free, about resilience following violation.
 The project was led by Evans and Bridie Lonie.
 Participants included gay artist Galvan Macnamara, Irihapeti Ramsden, Allie Eagle and her mother Lorna Mitchell, and Wai Turoa Morgan.
 A similar audio-only history project was supported by Lonie and Juanita Ketchel in Dunedin.
 The interviews with Macnamara were developed into a feature-length documentary film, Sister Galvan (2003).
 In September 2003, Spiral organised a presentation of 50 short films, documentaries and other works by New Zealand women directors at City Gallery Wellington, called Mahi Ata Mahi Ahua: Women's Work in Film.

 In early 2016, Evans established an online publication called Spiral Collectives on the website platform Medium to provide information about Spiral's history, including articles by McPherson and other founders.

+In 2026, Spiral's 50th anniversary was marked with a public exhibition at the Reed Gallery, Dunedin Public Library, and by the publication of Spiral 8: Setting the [work] table and Some Stories.